 If fear keeps you from the dentist, there are dentists who are great at working with patients who suffer from anxiety.
 You can do an internet search for them and it may give you the positive experience you’ve been needing to get back to the dentist regularly.

-This blog is brought to you by Salem, MA Cosmetic Dentist Dr. Randall Burba.
+This blog is brought to you by Salem, MA Dentist Dr. Randall Burba.